MRI scan information for health professionals

 Our MRI Scanners

-With two advanced generation scanners, and another one to follow shortly, together with appropriate supporting hardware and software, there is very little that we can’t do.
+With two advanced generation scanners, together with appropriate supporting hardware and software, there is very little that we can’t do.
 We perform the full range of studies, including advanced functional imaging studies.
 However we do pride ourselves on being at the cutting edge for oncology studies.

 We are internationally known for multiparametric prostate MRI and whole body MRI.
 Being the most experienced in whole body MRI globally means that our protocols are streamlined, compliant with international standards (which we help to formulate) and appropriately used.
 This has attracted a great deal of attention nationally and internationally, with doctors and patients coming to Paul Strickland Scanner Centre.
 For example, we have had teams visiting from Scotland, Denmark, USA and Brazil to learn about how we do whole body MRI scanning.